mural by cianna jackson painted for Raleigh Stories

 About the Artist Project Statement

-Artist Cianna Jackson has installed a mural in the Tarboro Road Community Center gym.
-The artwork was created in collaboration with local teens at the Saint Monica's Teen Center Program and features elements that glow during black-light dodgeball and pickleball games.
+Artist Cianna Jackson's “Finding I AM” mural in the Tarboro Road Community Center gym was created in collaboration with local teens at the Saint Monica's Teen Center Program and features elements that glow under black light during black-light dodgeball and pickleball games.
+The mural is part of the Raleigh Stories Public Art Project

 Raleigh Stories project by Cianna Jackson